gurditsingh/hydeout/_posts/test.md

 Data lakes holds large amount of data, and on these data needs to perform updates, merge and delete over the times.
 With the traditional data lakes it difficult to perform such a simple operations (because no one supports ACID).
 So that the user need to build there own strategy to perform these operations but in this approach data consistency is big threat, and it can become very difficult for data engineering and data scientists to reason about their data.

 ## Solution
 Delta Lake solves this issue by enabling data analysts to easily query all the data in their data lake using SQL.
-Then, analysts can perform updates, merges or deletes on the data with a single command, owing to Delta Lake’s ACID transactions.
+Then, data engineering and data scientists can perform update, merge or delete on the data using sql or P, owing to Delta Lake’s ACID transactions.

 ## What is DML Operation